wentama/8-puzzle-Solver/README.md

 The values above are corresponding to maxNode value 10, 100, 100000.

-_2) For A* search, which heuristic is better, i.e., generates lower number of nodes?_
+_2) For A-star search, which heuristic is better, i.e., generates lower number of nodes?_

 For this problem, I took a similar approach to the experiment I did in Q1.
 And instead of checking if there is a solution for each puzzle, I increment the total number of node_count returned by the puzzle.
 And then I found the average number of nodes generated across the 300 puzzles for each search.
 0 is returned if there is no solution, so that will not affect our math.
 I concluded that A-star with h2 is better than A-star with h1 because it regenerates less nodes.
 Number of nodes are printed below.